ZOLL Heart Failure Management System

 Reduce Readmission and Improve Outcomes with ZOLL HFMS

-The Benefits of MicroCor in Ambulatory Decompensated Heart Failure (BMAD) Trial demonstrated the impact of utilizing ZOLL® Heart Failure Management System* (HFMS) for fluid management following an acute decompensation event.1
+Published in JACC Heart Failure, results from the Benefits of MicroCor in Ambulatory Decompensated Heart Failure (BMAD) Trial demonstrate that the use of ZOLL® Heart Failure Management System* (HFMS) improves 90-day outcomes following an acute decompensation event.1

 Early Pulmonary Fluid Detection and Improved Outcomes